chriscrutt/PokeSorter/README.txt

 Hello!
-This is my dumb passion project that really has no purpose but here we go!
+This is my dumb passion project to order all my pokémon cards by national dex that really has no purpose but here we go

 first things first, after you've created a collection of pokemon cards by either scanning them or entering them manually with TCGplayer, hit those three dots top right and export that list to your computer or what have you.